Cambodia was one of the most beautiful countries I’ve ever been to but it also has a dark secrets.

 You didn’t need to read their stories – you only had to look into their hollow, dark and empty eyes that had long given up after experiencing the kind of torture that the average mind is too afraid to imagine.

 But I did read their stories.
 Of forced confessions, endless beatings, child abuse, and eternal interrogation.
 It wasn’t for the faint hearted.
 And even though I felt faint when I left that building, it was really only just the beginning.
-After that, I saw tall cabinets piled high with some of the victims I just read about in S-21, and could barely look at the metallic, torture implements that were used to “extract confessions”.

 This was also part of the audio tour and I was listening to the reenactments of the historical events as I explored the fields.
 The bit that reduced me to tears was when I got to a small monument in one spot of the fields, where babies were murdered.